WilNeeley/Mega2560_Fan_Controller/doc/fw_board_checkout_sketches.md

     * UART receive and transmit
 5. [`05_temperature_sensor_test`](#sketch-05-temperature-sensor-test): A sketch geared towards reading the analog signals coming from our external temperature sensors and mapping them to an actual temperature reading.
 Validates the following:
     * Analog input functionality
-6. [`06_fan_pwm_and_tachometer_test`](#sketch-06-fan-pwm-and-tachometer-test): A sketch that gets to the heart of the board's core functionality: controlling fan speeds through PWM and monitoring their actual speeds through their tachometer feedback lines.
+6. [`06_fan_pwm_test`](#sketch-06-fan-pwm-test): A sketch that gets to the heart of the board's core functionality: controlling fan speeds through PWM.
 Validates the following:
     * Driving the following outputs:
         * FAN_PWM (0 through 7 + TEST)
+7. [07_fan_tachometer_test`](#sketch_07-fan-tachometer-test): A sketch that sets the fan speeds (either modulated or full speed), lets you select a fan through the TEST SEL rotary switch, and reports the tachometer statistics for the selected fan and the TEST fan over the serial port.
+Validates the following:
     * Reading the following inputs
         * FAN_TACH (0 through 7 + TEST)
-7. Unused I/O
+8. Unused I/O
     * Toggle unused pins
     * Extend UART loopback through extra com port